duraki/notes/content/posts/hw/hw_hacking.md

 **See Also**

 - Notes on [Getting UART Access](/uart-interface) to debug embedded device

+Things I carry during on-site hardware engagements *(aka the "Fieldkit") are also described in [Hardware Engagement Fieldkit](/offsec-hardware-fieldkit) notes.

 **References**